 A large percentage of marketing often comes down to trial and error, even at the top level.
 To have a successful marketing campaign, it is essential to learn from your mistakes and work to your strengths.

-Having tried promoting your business through social media, email marketing, SEO or pay-per-click, analyse the results and continue to use the methods that are succeeding for your business.
+Having tried promoting your business through social media, email marketing, SEO or pay-per-click, analyse the results and continue to use the methods that are succeeding in your business.

 You can install a Google Analytics code on your website very simply, which will give you access to data such as, where your site traffic came from, how the user found your website and whether they found what they were looking for.